About Amateur Radio

 Technician Class – this is the entry level license.
 It gives privileges on all amateur frequencies above 50 Mhz and is the most popular.
 It requires only a written test.

 General Class – this is the mid-level license.
 It enables privileges on most amateur frequencies below 50 Mhz and includes global HF (shortwave) communications.
-It has its own written test.
+It has its own written test and requires that you have passed the Technician class written test.

-Extra Class – this is the highest level license.
+Extra Class – this is the highest-level license.
 It grants privileges on all amateur frequencies.
 It has its own written test and requires that you also have passed all of the Technician and General class written tests.

 The Bella Vista Radio Club is excited to be offering VE license testing through the ARRL VEC!